MIZZOUEXPANSIONAPALOOZA 2010™: The Big 12 Inches Closer to Death

 No possibility seemed more absurd to me three days ago, and yet it continues to pick up steam.
 Rumor has it that if the SEC is going to expand, they want to do it outside of their current footprint.
 When all is said and done, I'm not sure this will be the case.
 But if it is, then their options are not tremendously widespread.

-Let's think about the states that are both a) below the Mason-Dixon line and b) not currently occupied by an SEC team.
+Let's think about the states that are both a) at least partially below the Mason-Dixon line and b) not currently occupied by an SEC team.
 Basically, you've got Kansas, Texas, Missouri, North Carolina, Virginia and West Virginia.
-Feasible FBS teams from those states: Texas A&M (assuming Texas is off the list), Kansas, Kansas State, Missouri, Duke, North Carolina, Virginia, Virginia Tech and West Virginia.
-Not exactly a murderer's row in terms of home runs, but if you're legitimately thinking about choosing four of these for expansion, then suddenly, and strangely, Mizzou becomes a reasonably viable option.
+Feasible FBS teams from those states: Texas A&M (assuming Texas is off the list), Kansas, Kansas State, Missouri, Duke, North Carolina, N.C.
+State, Virginia, Virginia Tech and West Virginia.
+Not a lot of home runs, but if you're legitimately thinking about choosing four of these for expansion, then suddenly, and strangely, Mizzou becomes a reasonably viable option.

 How much of a difference would an SEC schedule make in Mizzou's record?
 Let's imagine how the last few years might have played out in the SEC.
 Let's say Missouri was in the SEC West with Alabama, Arkansas, Auburn, LSU, Mississippi State, Ole Miss and Texas A&M. We'll say that the SEC added VT and WVU to the east, just for fun.
 Here are some example schedules and, using my F/+ tool for games that didn't actually take place, some example results.